 The banking sector of Pakistan is facing numerous challenges, including problems with liquidity, asset quality in banks, as well as excessive costs and interest rates (Ishtiaq, 2015).
 The major objective of this study is to examine the determinants that affect firm value in listed banks in Pakistan by employing the latest dataset because the financial crisis had an impact on the market capitalization of firms in Pakistan, which could also affect firm value (Ali & Afzal, 2012).
 There are very few studies on the determinants of firm value in South Asia, including Pakistan.
 The study by Subanidja, Rajasa, Suharto, and Atmanto (2016) was on the drivers of firm value in financial firms, but their findings were not conclusive.
-Therefore, the focus of earlier studies was on other developing countries except Pakistan, which had inconclusive findings.
-This study is unique because it focuses exclusively on listed banks in Pakistan and uses the very latest dataset from 2015 to 2021.
+Therefore, the focus of earlier studies was on other developing countries except Pakistan and uses the very latest dataset from 2015 to 2021.
 The next section of this study presents the literature review and the development of the hypotheses.
 Then, the methodology and a theoretical framework followed by empirical results are discussed.
 Finally, conclusions are presented.